RD6345/Multiplication-Game/README.md

 # Multiplication-Game
-A game I made for my son to help him and for practice
+A game I made for my son using JavaScript to help him and for practice.